Bree Langemo, J.D.

 Director and site leader of MICROSOFT, fargo campus

-Dr. Nancy Hafkin has been working to promote information and technology in Africa and other developing areas, with particular emphasis on gender, for four decades.
-She was chief of research in the program for women and development at the United Nations Economic Commission for Africa (ECA) in Addis Ababa, Ethiopia— the first international women and development program in the world.
-She subsequently headed the ECA program to Promote Information Technology for Development in Africa, where she worked to establish the African Information Society Initiative that promoted the importance of information technology to African governments.
+Dr. Nancy Hafkin has been working to promote information technology in Africa and other developing areas, with a particular emphasis on gender, for four decades.
+She was Chief of Research in the Women and Development Program at the United Nations Economic Commission for Africa in Ethiopia— the first international program of its kind in the world.
+The National Museum of Computing in Bletchley Park (UK) features a poster of Nancy and her work in its new Women in Computing Gallery that aims to inspire more girls to take up computing as a career.

 Attorney at Law

-Founder and CEO, uCodeGirl
+Founder and CEO of uCodeGirl